tingwann/AbsoluteFinalProject/README.md

 "play"  -> Record tow hours for play.
 "reset" -> Reset recording.
 "fsm"   -> show fsm.(After input reset)
-Every time [user] state is triggered to [advance] to another state, it will [not] [go_back] to user state after the bot replies corresponding message.
+Every time 'user' state is triggered to 'advance' to another state, it will 'not go_back' to user state after the bot replies corresponding message.